 No, you can’t get pregnant from oral sex alone.

 The only potential risk would be if sperm on the lips or mouth gets inside the vulva.
 If you’re concerned there’s sperm on your partner before they go downtown, have them wash it off first!

 What if you’re the one performing the oral?

 No, you can’t get pregnant from swallowing semen, either.

 The uterus and the stomach are not connected.
 But you can contract STIs from oral sex, including from swallowing semen.
 Make sure you know your partner’s status before engaging in oral, or use protection!

-No, you can’t get pregnant from a sex toy alone.
-The only potential risk would be if there’s sperm on the sex toy and it’s put inside the vagina (seeing a pattern, here?).
-Again no sperm, no problem.
+No, you can’t get pregnant from using a sex toy alone.
+The only potential risk would be if there’s sperm on the sex toy and it enters the vagina (seeing a pattern, here?).
+Again: no sperm, no problem.

-Keep your toys clean (which you should be doing anyways) and you’re good.
+Keep your toys clean (which you should be doing anyway), and you’re good.

-Douching doesn’t prevent pregnancy, shouldn’t be used as birth control, and honestly, you just shouldn’t douche your vag in the first place.
-It throws the delicate pH balance of the vagina out of whack and can lead to bacterial vaginosis, vaginal irritation, and other hella uncomfortable conditions.
+Douching doesn’t prevent pregnancy and won’t work as birth control.
+And, honestly, douching your vag isn’t the best idea in the first place.
+It can throw the delicate pH balance of the vagina out of whack and can lead to bacterial vaginosis, vaginal irritation, and other hella uncomfortable conditions.

-- Precum, or pre-ejaculate, sometimes has sperm in it.
-Therefore, starting sex in the vagina, but ejaculating in the anus, won’t necessarily prevent pregnancy.
+Pre-ejaculate, sometimes has sperm in it.
+Therefore, starting sex in the vagina (but ejaculating in the anus) won’t necessarily prevent pregnancy.